NguyenPhamCode4You/ai-home-lab-docker-compose/bvms-confluence/README.md

-# Confluence to Markdown Exporter
+# 🔒 READ-ONLY Confluence to Markdown Exporter

-A Python script to extract all pages from a Confluence workspace and convert them to Markdown format.
+A **READ-ONLY** Python script to extract all pages from a Confluence workspace and convert them to Markdown format.

+## ⚠️ SAFETY GUARANTEE ⚠️

+**This project is 100% READ-ONLY:**

+- ✅ **ONLY reads** data from your Confluence space
+- ✅ **NEVER writes, modifies, or deletes** any Confluence content
+- ✅ **Only creates local files** on your computer
+- ✅ **Your Confluence space remains completely unchanged**
+- ✅ Uses only GET requests to the Confluence API

 ## Features

-- Extract all pages from a Confluence workspace using API
+- Extract all pages from a Confluence workspace using READ-ONLY API calls
-- Convert Confluence pages to clean Markdown format
+- Convert Confluence pages to clean Markdown format locally
-- Preserve page hierarchy and structure
+- Preserve page hierarchy and structure in exported files
 - Support for authentication via API token
 - Two versions available: full-featured and simplified
+- Complete safety - no risk to your Confluence data

 ## Available Scripts

-1. **confluence_exporter.py** - Full-featured exporter (requires additional dependencies)
+1. **confluence_exporter.py** - Full-featured READ-ONLY exporter (requires additional dependencies)
-2. **simple_exporter.py** - Simplified exporter using only basic libraries
+2. **simple_exporter.py** - Simplified READ-ONLY exporter using only basic libraries ⭐ **Recommended**
-3. **test_connection.py** - Test your Confluence connection before running the exporter
+3. **test_connection.py** - Test your Confluence connection (READ-ONLY) before running the exporter

+**All scripts are READ-ONLY and will never modify your Confluence space.**

+📖 **For detailed safety information, see [SAFETY.md](SAFETY.md)**

 ## Setup